Nitrosopumilus: Lipid membranes

 Populations of N. maritimus are probably the main source of glycerol dialkyl glycerol tetraethers (GDGTs) in the ocean, a compound which constitutes their monolayer lipidic cell membranes as intact polar lipids (IPLs) together with crenarcheol.
 This membrane structure is thought to maximise proton motive force.
 The compounds found in the membrane of these organisms, such as GDGTs, IPLs, and crenarcheol, can be useful as biomarkers for the presence of organisms belonging to the Nitrososphaerota group in the water column.
 These archaea have also been found to change their membrane's composition in relation to temperature (by GDGT cyclization), growth, metabolic status, and, even if less dramatically, to pH.

 Cell division

-Euryarchaeota, Thermoproteota, and Nitrososphaerota are some of the three major phyla of Archaea which use cell division to duplicate.
-Euryarchaeota and Bacteria use the FtsZ mechanism in cell division, while Thermoproteota divide using the Cvd machinery.
+All known Archaea use cell division to duplicate.
+Euryarchaeota and Bacteria use the FtsZ mechanism in cell division, while Thermoproteota divide using the Cdv machinery.
 However, Nitrososphaerota such as N. maritimus adopts both mechanisms, FtsZ and Cdv.
-Nevertheless, after further researches, N. maritimus was found to use mainly Cvd proteins rather than FtsZ during cell division.
-In this case, Cvd is the primary system in cell division for N. maritimus.
+Nevertheless, after further researches, N. maritimus was found to use mainly Cdv proteins rather than FtsZ during cell division.
+In this case, Cdv is the primary system in cell division for N. maritimus.
 Therefore, to replicate a genome of 1.645Mb, N. maritimus spends 15 to 18 hours.